How Do You Want to Show Up in Life?

 I feel like a different person.
 Every single relationship I have is better.
 Not because the other person changed, but because I changed.

 My perspective on my entire life has changed.
-It turned out that creating a life I loved was not about getting things or changing people, it was about changing my view of the world and by doing that, living a life, aligned with the fruits of the spirit.
+It turned out that creating a life I loved was not about getting things or changing people, it was about changing my view of the world and by doing that, living a life, aligned with showing up aligned with my deepest values.

 Keep showing up my friends,